Incident Reporting

 | Closed | Incident fully resolved |

-Note: Each status change is logged with timestamp and user.
+Each status change is logged with timestamp and user.

-Link affected products
+Linking affected products

-- Open the incident detail page.
+- Open the incident detail page

-- Click Add Affected Products.
+- Click Add Affected Products

-- Select the product versions impacted.
+- Select the products and versions impacted

 This ensures your technical file reflects the incident history.